 Silkies also like nesting boxes.
 Generally, you should set up a place for them to nest and brood that is low to the ground and covered, as these chickens do not fly.
 It should be dry and protected from the elements.
 Chicken coops are a great way to create a safe place for Silkies and other breeds of chickens to nest.

 For those with multiple chickens already, adding silkies to the flock can present challenges.
 The birds’ peaceful temperament can make them the target for bullying by other types of chickens.
 Providing sufficient room and resting spots can help, but care should be taken to ensure the silkies are getting enough to eat and are not being bullied.

-Silkies often prefer layer crumbles rather than pellets.
-The pellets can be a challenge for the small chicken to eat.
-Supplement the regular diet with fruits and vegetables like grated carrots, apples, and table scraps.
+Because they are domesticated, most Silkies eat a specialized feed made for chickens.
+It is formulated to meet their nutritional needs and can have added nutrients and vitamins that help chickens thrive.
+Because of their small size, Silkies often prefer layer crumbles rather than pellets.
+You can supplement their regular diet with fruits and vegetables like grated carrots, apples, and table scraps.
 Adding a little vegetable oil and meat meal a few times a week can help them maintain a healthy weight.
+Silkies also enjoy mealworms.

 Silkie Chicken Predators and Threats

 Silkies are on the smaller side, making them especially vulnerable to predators at night.
 The animals that go after Silkies include the typical predators of domestic chicken flocks, such as foxes, raccoons, and coyotes.
 Even some dogs and cats will go after chickens.
 One way to prevent predators from getting to your chickens is to provide them with a secure place to sleep.
 Many chicken coops have special features that prevent predators from getting in and making a meal of your chickens.
 If you let your chickens roam, often called free range, they have a higher chance of running into a predator.